raghavtalwar/Red-Team-Operations/11 - Collection (TA0009)/SANS SEC 565.md

 - Index
 	- Not to open the book
 	- Master Cheatsheet
+	- Close to 20 to 25 days
+	- Improve and Refresh Knowledge
+	-

 Q > tcpdump > Hey what does this command will accomplish